Registration

 Content Streams Begin

-Leading with discipline under external Pressure
+Leading with discipline under external pressure

 Charities are operating under sustained pressure.
 Political scrutiny, funding instability and public challenge are shaping how leaders make decisions.
 When that pressure builds, organisations can turn inward.
 Tension rises; trust weakens and focus drifts away from delivery.